IPC Topics#

 SIGPIPE |

-Generated when you write to a pipe where the reader has been terminated. |
+write to a pipe whose reader has closed. |

 SIGSEGV |